Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Appendix

 \section{Appendix}

 For self-containment of the paper, we provide below a direct proof of Theorem \ref{th:cun} in the setting of graph-labelled trees.
-It relies on next Proposition \ref{prop:split_list}, somehow the converse of Lemma \ref{lem:split-edge}, providing also a proof to the well-known fact that the splits of the graph form a bipartitive~family.
+It relies on next Proposition \ref{prop:split_list}, a result already underlying in \cite{Cun82}, somehow the converse of Lemma \ref{lem:split-edge}, and providing also a proof to the well-known fact that the splits of the graph form a bipartitive~family.

 \begin{proposition} Let $(T,\mathcal{F})$ be a reduced graph-labelled tree with prime and degenerate labels obtained by split decomposition of a connected graph $G=(V,E)$.
-Then any split of the graph $G$ is the bipartition induced by removing an edge of $T'$, where $T'$ is obtained from $(T,\mathcal{F})$ by at most one split of a degenerate node. \end{proposition}
+Then every split of the graph $G$ is the bipartition induced by removing a tree-edge of $T'$, where $T'$ is obtained from $(T,\mathcal{F})$ by at most one node-split of a degenerate node. \end{proposition}